Toggle mobile search bar

 Buffet line

-• Where possible, caterer must display the Health Promotion Board’s healthier catering visual identifier (e.g. prominently at the buffet line).
+• Caterer should display the Health Promotion Board’s healthier ingredients visual identifier prominently at the buffet line.

-• The Health Promotion Board healthier catering visual identifier can be downloaded here.
+• The Health Promotion Board healthier ingredients visual identifier can be downloaded here.

 With the WOG adopting healthier catering, we aim to add to the overall demand for healthier food and drinks and to make healthier options more widely available in other settings as well.